captn3m0/hackertray/README.md

 - `google-chrome-unstable`: `~/.config/google-chrome-unstable/Default/`
 - `chromium`: `~/.config/chromium/Default/`

 Replace `Default` with `Profile 1`, `Profile 2` or so on if you use multiple profiles on Chrome.
-Note that the `--chrome` option accepts a `PROFILE_PATH`, not the History file itself.
+Note that the `--chrome` option accepts a `PROFILE-PATH`, not the History file itself.
 Also note that sometimes `~` might not be set, so you might need to use the complete path (such as `/home/nemo/.config/google-chrome/Default/`).

 ###Firefox Profile Path
 The default firefox profile path is `~/.mozilla/firefox/*.default`, where `*` denotes a random 8 digit string.
 You can also read `~/.mozilla/firefox/profiles.ini` to get a list of profiles.